hoyunchoi/SPG/README.md

 # How to use
 ## General usage
-User can specify which group/machine to monitor/run/kill process via `-g group` or `-m machine` arguments.
+You can specify which group/machine to monitor/run/kill process via `-g group` or `-m machine` arguments.
 `$ spg -h`
 ```
 usage: spg (-h) (-s) [option] ...